seud0nym/tch-gui-unhide/utilities/README.md

 Usage: ./unflock [options]

 Options:
- -n secs  Sets the number of seconds to determine when a lock is stale.
+ -s secs  Sets the number of seconds to determine when a lock is stale.
             Default if not specified is 60 seconds.
             Ignored when adding the scheduled cron job.
  -r       Removes any found stale locks.